 news

-NEW!
 4/20/24 Same Bed Different Dreams is the winner of the 2024 Los Angeles Times Book Prize for Fiction!

 The 2023 Fiction Prize Judging Committee’s citation reads: